Skip to Content

 Other tours take you meandering through the kelp beds along the shoreline of smaller uninhabited islands and Prevost Island.

-Located in the Ganges Marina, Salt Spring Adventure Company (mentioned in #1) rents single and double kayaks on an hourly and/or daily basis throughout the summer.
+They offer single and double kayaks on an hourly and/or daily basis throughout the summer.

-You can choose from both sit-in kayaks (with spray skirts) and new sit-on-top kayaks if you know how to kayak.
+You can choose from both sit-in sea kayaks (with spray skirts) and new sit-on-top kayaks if you know how to kayak.

 8) Smell lavender at Lavender & Black